Feel Empowered to Change Your Life

 Learn and master tools to manage your emotions with deft precision.

 Feel confident – perhaps for the first time.
 Your newfound confidence will give way to empowerment, and once you’re empowered…

 If you’ve ever felt simultaneously humbled and honored, you have an idea how I feel each time I join my clients in a counseling session.

 Bearing witness to another person’s life experience – pain, joy, or something in between – is a profound privilege for me.

-I’m grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
-I cannot wait to meet my future clients and support their inevitable transformations.
+I’m extremely grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
+I cannot wait to meet my future clients and support their inevitable and inspiring transformations.

-Outside of client sessions, you’ll probably find me walking my puppy, trying new recipes that my two sons will both like (fingers crossed!), reading a book (OK – listening on Audible), or sipping coffee with a friend.
-Coffee, in my opinion, should really be included as its own food group.
+Outside of client sessions, you’ll probably find me walking my dog, trying new recipes, reading a book (OK – listening on Audible), or enjoying a cup of coffee with a friend.
+Coffee, in my opinion, should really be included as its own food group. 😉